 Program Cat Injectable (40 mg) Indications

-PROGRAM works by interrupting the flea life cycle, thereby preventing the build-up of flea infestations on cats and their surroundings.
-PROGRAM is indicated for use in cats, including pregnant and lactating queens, and weaned kittens.
+PROGRAM is indicated in all cats, including pregnant and lactating queens, and weaned kittens.

-PROGRAM Injection is injected subcutaneously once every six months at the minimum dosage of 10 mg lufenuron per kg of body weight.
+PROGRAM is injected subcutaneously once every six (6) months at the minimum dosage of 10 mg lufenuron per kg of body weight.

 Up to 4 kg

 small (0.4 mL)

 The syringe must be shaken vigorously to reconstitute the suspension prior to injection.
 Inject the entire contents of the syringe subcutaneously (e.g. dorsally anterior to the shoulder blades).

 PROGRAM should be used as part of a comprehensive flea control plan, under the direction of a veterinarian.
 This may include the use of a separate flea adulticide product to treat mature fleas.

 The first dose of PROGRAM should be administered at least one month before the onset of the flea season.
 Treatment should be continued throughout the entire flea season to prevent the build-up of a flea infestation.